-Snakes might not seem a big hazard, bur bears and wolves are a real danger for you and your livestock.
+Snakes might not seem a significant hazard, but bears and wolves are a real danger to you and your livestock.
 Poisonous vegetation that could harm you or your animals is also another thing to look for.
 You don’t want to discover that you have an invasion of poison sumac, poison ivy, poison oak or even wild cherry trees on your land.
-Embracing the beauty of an off-grid life means also embracing all of nature so you need to know about the hazard it brings.
+Embracing the beauty of an off-grid life means also embracing all of nature, so you need to know about the hazard it brings.

 Are there zoning restrictions?

 A few years back, when I bought my rural property, I double-checked that there aren’t any HOAs or covenants for my area.
 Regardless of what your plans are now, you must be sure there aren’t any zoning restrictions that can foil your plans.
 If you plan to erect barns and simple farm structures you might need a permit for that.
 Not to mention that certain states are trying to ban off-grid living.
 Do a thorough research about the rules and regulations from your area before signing the papers.